CityOfParisInnovationData/service-interface-vehicle-use/README.md

 ```

 ### HTTP response status code
-The SIVU API has to return a status code as follows :
+The SIVU API has to return a status code as specified in HTTP/1.1 standard ([RFC 7231](https://tools.ietf.org/html/rfc7231)) :

 | Status code  |       Description       |
 | -----------  |  ---------------------  |